 - X anxiety you want to block out

 - X bodily feelings, pain, discomfort

-- X family gatherings
+- x family gatherings

-- X fatigue
+- X fatique

 - X good times, celebrations

 - X negative emotions, unpleasant feelings

 - X painful memories

 - X sadness

 - X social pressure to use, to join in

+- x secrecy, hiding your activities

 Identify them and plan ahead for how to manage them.
+Planning for specific situations is effective.

+- ✓ Write your daily gratitudes. - ✓ Write your list of recovery activities for the day. - ✓ Journal that day's self-reinforcements for recovery - ✓ Interact with a sponsor. - ✓ Become a sponsor - ✓ Take a class for fun or to advance your skills.

+Share your anxieties with you partner in a Couples Dialogue session [https://harvilleandhelen.com/relationships/the-way-we-talk-and-the-way-we-listen-ch anges-everything/]
-- ✓ Practice Mindfulness meditations - ✓ Study Ti Chi, Yoga, or another bodily discipline. - ✓ Write your daily gratitudes. - ✓ Write your list of recovery activities for the day. - ✓ Journal that day's self-reinforcements for recovery - ✓ Interact with a sponsor. - ✓ Become a sponsor - $\checkmark$ Take a class for fun or to advance your skills. - ✓ Fulfill home and work responsibilities that had been neglected before, such as quality time spent with any family member who may have been given little when you were using.
-That includes taking on enough household chores and tasks and home improvements that you can feel you are compensating for whatever you may have lacked in your role in the home when you were using.

-$\checkmark$ Get to work early every day and be in a mental state to give your all.

-$\checkmark$ Sleep 7-8 hours per night, but no persistent oversleeping.
-Comment - this is not time you should count as one of your activities in your panel of activities meant to equal your using time, but it is nonetheless crucial.

-$\checkmark$ Set up emotional intimacy time with your partner and express emotional intimacy and appreciation with anyone who stood by you.

-$\checkmark$ Correspond or interact, digitally or directly, with non-using groups, friends, and relatives.

-$\checkmark$ Arrange events, dates, or gatherings with non-using friends and relatives.

-✓ Time associated with MAT [medication-assisted treatment], e.g., going to a methadone clinic, appointments to get buprenorphine, naltrexone, acamprosate, Zyban, etc, all count. ✓ Volunteer work

-$\checkmark$ Anticipate situations in which you may be exposed to substances and deliberately write out and practice responses that will help you stay strong and sober in those situations.

-$\checkmark$ Very importantly, ask anyone close to you what activities you can do.
+- ✓ Fulfill home and work responsibilities that had been neglected before, such as quality time spent with any family member who may have been given little when you were using.
+That includes taking on enough household chores and tasks and home improvements that you can feel you are compensating for whatever you may have lacked in your role in the home when you were using. - ✓ Get to work early every day and be in a mental state to give your all. - ✓ Sleep 7-8 hours per night, but no persistent oversleeping.
+Comment this is not time you should count as one of your activities in your panel of activities meant to equal your using time, but it is nonetheless crucial. - ✓ Set up emotional intimacy time with your partner and express emotional intimacy and appreciation with anyone who stood by you. - ✓ Correspond or interact, digitally or directly, with non-using groups, friends, and relatives. - ✓ Arrange events, dates, or gatherings with non-using friends and relatives. - ✓ Time associated with MAT [medication-assisted treatment], e.g., going to a methadone clinic, appointments to get buprenorphine, naltrexone, acamprosate, Zyban, etc, all count. - ✓ Volunteer work - ✓ Anticipate situations in which you may be exposed to substances and deliberately write out and practice responses that will help you stay strong and sober in those situations. - ✓ Very importantly, ask anyone close to you what activities you can do.
 Some of those may be for someone else, such as providing a ride or a trip.
+Time helping others (without a beer!) is a gratifying sober activity.
 Some may be activities they took on when you were not functioning at your best.
 Some may be tasks they hoped you would have done.
 The key is that these are FOR others or at their behest.